swipswaps/MarikoDoom/README.md

 Basically, replace `doom.py` with your own game, make it handle the joycon inputs and save the frame buffer at `static/img.jpg`.
 Keep the resolution and jpeg quality on the lower side and you're good to go.

 ## How do I use this?
-(This works on Linux.
-I haven't tried this on Windows or OSX but I suppose it should work.
-You will have to make yourself a run.bat to replace the run.sh for Windows.)
+(This works on Linux (Manjaro).
+I haven't tried this on Windows or OSX but I suppose it should work there too.
+You will have to make yourself a `run.bat` to replace the `run.sh` for Windows.)

 This guide assumes you are using `python3.x` under the alias `python` and `pip3` under the alias `pip` (i.e. Arch/Manjaro).